robinsedlaczek/ForceFeedbackProgramming/README.md

 You can download the precompiled Visual Studio installer package from the [releases page](https://github.com/robinsedlaczek/ForceFeedbackProgramming/releases/ "Visual Studio Installer Package releases").

+## Supported IDEs

+### Microsoft Visual Studio

+Force Feedback is currently available in Visual Studio only (exactly for VS 2015, 2017 and 2019).
+Therefore, we deliver a Visual Studio extension that can be found in the VS marketplace [here](https://marketplace.visualstudio.com/items?itemName=RobinSedlaczek.ForceFeedback) and that can be installed via the main menu entry "Tools\Manage Extensions".
+We update the extension in the marketplace with every stable version.
+Stable versions on the [releases page](https://github.com/robinsedlaczek/ForceFeedbackProgramming/releases/ "Visual Studio Installer Package releases") are those versions, that are free of any additional version status info (e.g. -alpha, -beta etc.).

+### ABAB

+The phrase "Visual Studio only" is not really correct.
+There are some guys who ported the Force Feedback Programming to SAP's [ABAB](https://en.wikipedia.org/wiki/ABAP).
+We got the hint via Twitter [here](https://twitter.com/ceedee666/status/1106887766221180929).
+You can find the GitHub repo for the ABAB implementation [here](https://github.com/css-ch/abap-code-feedback).

+[!Please be aware that their implementation is no fork of our repo.
+The guys there are working independent from us currently.
+Their ABAB AiE integration is not part of our project and we are not responsible.
+In case of issues and/or questions, please contact them directly.]

+### Roadmap

+We have the integration for Visual Studio Code and JetBrains Rider on the list!

 ## Health of master (Release|x86):

 [![Build status](https://ci.appveyor.com/api/projects/status/mrnvhtnf9k2xrs4g/branch/master?svg=true)](https://ci.appveyor.com/project/robinsedlaczek/forcefeedbackprogramming/branch/master)